Summer Sessions 2021 Course Syllabus

 1. Examinations are based on course objectives.

 2. Course content from the prerequisite courses will be included on exams as appropriate.

 3. The Comprehensive Final Exam must be taken.

 4. Students are strongly encouraged to take exams as scheduled.
 No questions may be asked during the exam.
-No caps/ hats/ hoodies/smart watches/ personal possessions other than keys, earbuds and a pencil may be brought in to the exams.
+No hat or hoodies may be worn during exams.

-9. If a student scores less than a 75 on a unit examination, the student is required to make an appointment with an instructor prior to the next exam.
+8. If a student scores less than a 75 on a unit examination, the student is required to make an appointment with an instructor prior to the day before the next exam.
 At that time the student will review the examination and, with the assistance of the instructor, identify strategies to improve performance on subsequent examinations.
 Failure to complete a formal test review with an instructor prior to the next exam may result in five points off of the next exam.

-11. Any challenge to exam questions must be presented on provided form in writing within 24 hours of review of the exam.
-Disputed test items must be submitted by student along with proposed answer supported by documentation from the current textbook and handouts and/or lecture reference material.
+10. Any challenge to exam questions must be presented in writing within 48 hours of review of the exam.
+Disputed test items must be submitted by student along with proposed answer supported by documentation from the current textbook and handouts.